 Congregations with minimal (or “low”) ceremony often stress inward religion; meaning, they’re earnest about heartfelt conversion and the pursuit of holy life.
-During the 18th-century such low-church Anglicans might be called “methodistic”, partly due to the perceived rigor and constancy of their voluntary discipline.
+During the 18th-century such low-church Anglicans might be called “methodistic”, partly due to their commitment to privately meet in small groups for encouragement and wise advice.